April 9, 2026

 Identity: Who Am I Without This Version of Myself?

+From a clinical lens, this is not something to rush to resolve.
+It’s something to allow to unfold.
 Identity development in late adolescence is meant to include exploration, uncertainty, and even discomfort.
 When students feel unsettled in this space, it doesn’t mean they’re lost—it often means they’re growing beyond a previous version of themselves.

 The Pressure to Be Okay (Even When You’re Not)